Masked Imitation Learning: Discovering Environment-Invariant Modalities in Multimodal Demonstrations: Experiments

-\textbf{Robomimic-Square} is a simulated task from the work of Mandlekar et al.~\cite{mandlekar2021matters}, where a 7-DoF (degrees of freedom) Franka Panda robot is learning to pick up a square nut and put it through the square-shaped pole (Fig.~\ref{fig:robomimic}). \ul{The input modalities are object state, the position, orientation, angular velocity and linear velocity of the end-effector, and gripper state (open/close)}.
+\textbf{Robomimic-Square} is another simulated task from the work of Mandlekar et al.~\cite{mandlekar2021matters}, where a Franka Panda robot is learning to pick up a square nut and put it through the square-shaped pole (Fig.~\ref{fig:robomimic-square}). \ul{The 6 input modalities are object state, the position, orientation, angular velocity and linear velocity of the end-effector, and gripper state (open/close)}.
 An example run of MIL in this task is shown in Fig.~\ref{fig:robomimic_sample}: as MIL learns to mask out end-effector orientation and velocities, the success rate of the learned policy increases.
-The average performance of policies learned by MIL and corresponding baselines (across three seeds) are plotted in Fig.~\ref{fig:robomimic_perf}.
+The average performance of policies learned by MIL and corresponding baselines (across three seeds) are shown in Tab.~\ref{table:succes-rates}.
 In this task, MIL uses the state-based validation loss.
 This task is not only long-horizon but also involves precise insertion.
-Therefore, we further developed a validation loss that leverages a small amount of augmented (failed) trajectory data such that the loss is more selective of high-performing policies instead of policies that get close to the state distribution of validation states but cannot actually finish the task (more details can be found in Appendix).
+Therefore, we further developed a validation loss that leverages a small amount of augmented (failed) trajectory data such that the loss is more selective of high-performing policies instead of policies that get close to the state distribution of validation states but cannot actually finish the task.
 This version of MIL (MIL-aug) end up finding a policy with the highest the success rate of 71.3\%, achieving 5.6$\times$ performance gain over the vanilla behavioral cloning baseline (BC-NoMask) and is even higher than using the OracleMask.
 Note that ContinuousMask achieves the lowest performance, which demonstrates that the choice of \textit{binary} mask better addresses the state over-specification problem.